 *The Diagnostic and Statistical Manual of Mental Disorders (DSM) is published by the American Psychiatric Association (APA) and offers a common language and standard criteria for the classification of mental disorders such as Generalized Anxiety, Major Depressive Disorder, and Bipolar Disorder, among many others.

 Certain client issues and concerns will be best supported by clinicians specifically trained in those areas.
 In this case, we will discuss your needs & options and I will work to refer you to other specifically qualified professionals so you can get the most fitting treatment possible.

 Notice of Privacy Practices - HIPAA notification document about how your confidential information is guarded. *HIPAA is the Healthcare Insurance Portability & Accountability Act that exists since 1996 to protect your confidential health information.
 All healthcare providers are bound by and expected to follow this law.

-Internet Privacy Practices - explanation about how your private information is managed when you access this website and interact with me electronically.
+Internet Privacy Practices - document explaining how your private information is managed when you access this website and interact with me electronically.

-Internet Connection & Privacy Tips - ideas for clients receiving online therapy to help with internet connectivity and help protect personal confidential information.
+Internet Connection & Privacy Tips - handout of ideas for clients receiving online therapy to improve internet connectivity and help protect personal confidential information.